vippsas/vipps-login-api/vipps-login-api-quick-start.md

    This means that if you have not yet consented to sharing your user information, a distinct screen asking for your consent will appear the first time.
 1. When you finish your login, the website will update.
 If you used <http://localhost>, it will appear to be broken, but that doesn't matter.
-Copy the query param `code` from the URL in the browser.
+Copy the query parameter `code` from the URL in the browser.
 Paste this code into the key `code` in the active Postman environment.
 1. From the `Vipps Login in Browser` folder, send request `Get token`.
-This provides the access token and id token.
+This provides the access token and ID token.
 1. Send request `Get user info` to get the user info of the logged-in user.

 ### Login from phone number (CIBA without redirect)